The-AI-Brain/.github/README.md

-# The AI Brain project
+# The AI Brain Project

 We make HLE for the brain using context and AI, as well as randomization to simulate free will.